andycranston/mathpuz/README.md

 directory on your web server that allows CGI scripts to run.
 You may need to make the `mathpuz.py` file `executable` in your environment.
-From a web browser enter the URL to your web server that matches where you have copies the files to.
+From a web browser enter the URL to your web server that matches where you have copied the files to.

 For example I have a web server on my network called: